-If you’re looking for the best brunch in the West Village, you’re in the right place.
-Whether you’re a local on the lookout for a new neighborhood haunt or a first time visitor (welcome!) there’s no shortage of charming brunch spots to choose from.
+If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 Best Brunch in the West Village